beemojs/beemo/docs/consumer.md

 ```

 That being said, add a `beemo` configuration block to your `package.json`, with a `module` property
-that matches the name of your configuration module, or another third-party module.
+that matches the name of your configuration module, or another third-party module (if you don't want
+to manage your own provider).

 ```json
 {